Clinical Pharmacy and Specialty Drugs Prior Authorization Programs

 Medical Necessity goes beyond drug and diagnosis and takes into consideration other factors.
 Medical Necessity evaluates the clinical appropriateness of a medication in terms of condition being treated, severity of condition, type of medication, frequency of use and duration of therapy.

-Check current prescription coverage and price, including out-of-pocket prescription costs for UnitedHealthcare members at their selected pharmacy with the PreCheck MyScript Tool on Link.
+Check current prescription coverage and price, including out-of-pocket prescription costs for UnitedHealthcare members at their selected pharmacy with the PreCheck MyScript Tool in the UnitedHealthcare Provider Portal.

 These programs promote the application of current, clinical evidence for certain specialty drugs.
 Prior authorization is required for outpatient and office services for those specialty drugs specified by the member’s benefit plan.

 Prior authorization is not required for specialty drugs that are appropriately billed and administered during an inpatient stay or in:

 An observation unit